iron-meteor/iron-router/README.md

 });
 ```

-This is to fit better with existing route middleware (e.g. connect) semantics.
+This is to fit better with existing route middleware (e.g. connect) APIs.

+### Query Parameters
+Query parameters now get their own object on `this.params`.
+To access the query object you can use `this.params.query`.

 ### Loading Hook